 VMware Threat Management - vSphere / ESXi Vulnerability Summary: This component provides a list of vulnerable vSphere or ESXi servers detected on the network.
 The table uses the IP Summary tool and displays columns for the IP address, DNS Name, Total vulnerability count, and the vulnerability bar.
 The colors in the bar indicate severity and are as follows: info is blue, low is green, medium is yellow, high is orange, and critical is red.
 The number located within each color represents the number of vulnerabilities of that severity detected.
 The filter detects vulnerabilities with VMSA as part of the plugin name.
 VMware publishes VMware Security Advisories (VMSAs) to document remediations for security vulnerabilities identified in VMware products.

-VMware Threat Management - VMware Detection Indicators: This matrix provides VMware infrastructure detections using several different methods.
-Using active, passive, and event based plugins, this matrix identifies several different elements of a VMWare deployment.
-The matrix provides indicators for workstation-based hypervisors, such as VMware Workstation or Fusion, and more infrastructure devices such as ESXi and vCenter.
-When a match is found, the indicator turns purple.
+VMware Threat Management - VMware Detections: This table provides VMware infrastructure detections using several different methods.
+Using active and passive, this table identifies several different elements of a VMWare deployment, such as VMware Workstation or Fusion, and infrastructure devices such as ESXi and vCenter.

 VMware Threat Management - VMware vSphere / ESXi Vulnerability 90 Day Trend: The chart provides a summary of vulnerability count during the past 90 days for VMware Security Advisories (VMSA).
 VMware publishes VMware Security Advisories (VMSAs) to document remediations for security vulnerabilities identified in VMware products.
 The chart displays a line for each severity level, where low is green, medium is yellow, high is orange, and critical is red.
 The data points are calculated every 24 hours to allow analysts to more accurately detect changes in the vulnerability count over time.